Shebaa Farms: Geography

-The same report defines the southwestern limit as a line roughly following the foot of the ridge and starting at just over a kilometer northwest of Banias, then running northwest to the international Lebanon-Syrian border's sharp turning point 3.4 km east of Ghajar and 1.0 km "south of the (Lebanese) village of El Majidiye."
+The same report defines the southwestern limit as a line roughly following the foot of the ridge and starting at just over a kilometer northwest of Banias, then running northwest to the international Lebanese–Syrian border's sharp turning point 3.4 km east of Ghajar and 1.0 km "south of the (Lebanese) village of El Majidiye."
 This southwestern limit of Shebaa Farms comes within about 1 km of the 1949 Armistice Line, international border between Israel and Syria.
 The only overland route between Lebanon and Syria south of the Mount Hermon ridge used to run between these two lines.
 The small farms in this area have not been used since the Six-Day War.
 The area includes heights overlooking parts of southern Lebanon and Israel to the west.
 Elevations range from about 250 to about 1,500 m (825–4,940 ft).

 Terminology

 Lebanese press and officials often refer to the northern, higher part of the Shebaa Farms, just southeast of the Lebanese village of Kafr Shuba, as the Kafr Shuba Hills.
 The wide mountainous ridge in that part is called Jabel Rus (the mountain of the heads) in Arabic.

 Israel refers to this northern, higher part as Har Dov (Mount Dov) after Dov Rodberg, an IDF officer killed there in 1970.